-Source: 2013 State of Nebraska Legislative Audit Office Audit Report, Comparison of Tax Incentive Report required to limit the amount of tax credits or allow discretion for the Secretary of Commerce to determine if projects receive the tax credit.

-- The State Budget Office reported between \$450 million and \$550 million in outstanding HPIP credits have been approved, but not yet claimed.
-Budget officials indicated that a large portion will never be claimed, but companies tend to list these credits as assets, which makes them appear more profitable. - Any changes to HPIP tax credit program for tax year 2016 will have strong opposition from industries and large employers in the state. - The state is committed to approximately \$48 million in FY15, FY16, and FY17 before PEAK benefits start to expire. - PEAK program benefits are at the discretion of the Secretary of Commerce and are not an entitlement program with \$24 million available for approval in FY16, and \$30 million in FY17.
+- The first annual impact will be in FY17 (in tax year 2016) with the HPIP tax credits totaling \$25 million. - Annual revenue increases in future years from \$15 million to \$20 million in HPIP tax credits are claimed each year as earned in previous tax years. - HPIP is an entitlement program.
+If the recipient company reaches minimum qualifications, they will be awarded the tax credit.
+Legislation will be required to limit the amount of tax credits or allow discretion for the Secretary of Commerce to determine if projects receive the tax credit. - The State Budget Office reported between \$450 million and \$550 million in outstanding HPIP credits have been approved, but not yet claimed.
+Budget officials indicated that a large portion will never be claimed, but companies tend to list these credits as assets, which makes them appear more profitable. - Any changes to the HPIP tax credit program for tax year 2016 will have strong opposition from industries and large employers in the state. - The state is committed to approximately \$48 million in FY15, FY16, and FY17 before PEAK benefits start to expire. - PEAK program benefits are at the discretion of the Secretary of Commerce and are not an entitlement program with \$24 million available for approval in FY16, and \$30 million in FY17.

-In discussions with the department and the State Budget Office, we identified that the 2009 Legislature enacted a 10 percent reduction to most tax credits for tax years 2009 and 2010 including the HPIP tax credit.
+In discussions with the department and the State Budget Office, A&M identified that the 2009 Legislature enacted a 10 percent reduction to most tax credits for tax years 2009 and 2010, including the HPIP tax credit.
 Companies were allowed to claim 90 percent of the credits.
 The 10 percent reduction or "haircut" was not allowed to be carried forward on newly earned tax credits.

-We recommend that the state follow the 2009 legislation initiative and enact a 10 percent reduction to the existing tax credits for FY 2017 (2016 tax year) and FY 2018 (2017 tax year).
+It is recommended that the state follow the 2009 legislation initiative and enact a 10 percent reduction to the existing tax credits for FY17 (2016 tax year) and FY18 (2017 tax year).
 The fiscal impact to the state would be a savings of approximately \$5 million to \$6 million in FY17 and FY18, but companies would be able to use the carry forward starting in tax year 2018.

 Secondly, due to the statutory requirement that companies seeking HPIP benefits must participate in a training program, many KIT/KIR users access the program solely as a path to HPIP benefits.
 This puts pressure on KIT/KIR that otherwise wouldn't exist.
-Commerce reported they completed 108 projects in 2015 with approximately 85 percent to 90 percent of KIT/KIR companies also accessing HPIP.
+Commerce reported they completed 108 projects in 2015 with approximately 85 percent to 90 percent of KIT/ KIR companies also accessing HPIP.

-The department indicated that there are a "relatively large number of companies who access HPIP using KIT/KIR which don't really need the training."
+The department indicated that there are a "relatively large number of companies who access HPIP using KIT/KIR which don't really need the training ."
 Most project awards are relatively small (e.g., under \$20,000).
 Potential changes to disconnect the training requirement for HPIP should be further reviewed.
-Further analysis is needed to determine the fiscal and operational efficiency impacts; however, we recommend the department continue the review and potential program modifications.
+Further analysis is needed to determine the fiscal and operational efficiency impacts; however, it is recommended that the department continue the review and potential program modifications.